Kommunicate-io/Kommunicate-React-Native-SDK/README.md

     pod install
     ```

->Note: Kommunicate requires min ios platform version 12 and uses dynamic frameworks.
-Make sure you have the below settings at the top of your Podfile:
+Note: Kommunicate requires a minimum iOS platform version of 13, uses dynamic frameworks, and requires New Architecture to be disabled.
+Ensure the following settings are added at the top of your Podfile:
  ```
- platform :ios, '12.0'
+ platform :ios, '13.0'
  use_frameworks!
  ```